suzannecodeinst/RPS-game-PP2/README.md

 ![Screengrab of the result area with the rules below](/assets/images/readmeimg/RPS-results.png)

 The results area shows you who has won the game, with options for a draw, winning or losing.
-Immeadiately below the results are is a reminder of the rules and which element beats which.
+Immeadiately below the results is a reminder of the rules and which element beats which.

 ## Features left to implement